flayzer1/DarkSystem/README.md

 # Features:
 - DarkSystem is **# 1** about speed.
 (We think so)
 - Loads chunks region-to-region.
 It uses less CPU resources & loads chunks fast.
-- MobAI Support
+- MobAI Support (Some animals and mobs can move & attack)
-- Smooth Movement
-- Colored Console
-- AntiForceOP
+- Smooth Movement (Players does not glitch or go down (:D) and while move does not throw back.)
+- Support **PIZZA!** :D (/givepizza [player] | if you write only /givepizza, will give pizza everyone) (Pizza mark can be changed from advanced config.)
+- Colored & Clean Console (Console is really so clean, does not send junk messages like plugin enabling, offline mode warn. etc.)
+- AntiForceOP (Hackers cannot access to OP command, you are in safe :))
+- CustomUI (Allows create customizable menus, can be added by /addui) (+1.2)
-- More Commands (/clear, /tpall, /clearchat etc.)
+- More Commands (/clear, /tpall, /clearchat /addui etc.)
 - Advanced Config **(pocketmine_advanced.yml)**
-- DarkBot (Virtual Bot; Can talk, help players, move etc.)
+- DarkBot (Virtual Intelligent Bot; Can talk, help players, move etc.) (say "hi darkbot" ingame :))

 # Added Best Things:
 - Banner (1.2 only)